 How Do I Keep My RV Battery Charged When in Storage?

-In order to replace 2 amps per day, you will need a minimum of a 5 watt panel, larger if my guesstimate is off.
+In order to replace 2 amps per day in a typical RV battery, you will need a minimum of a 5 watt panel, larger if my guesstimate is off.
 Have a look at our 5-10 watt solar panels.

 The first step is to figure out how much of a drain you have.
 Short of having some expensive testing equipment, you can get a fairly accurate estimate by first knowing how large your battery is in storage ability.
 As stated previously, you can figure 75 amps as a safe bet.